Maia313/CSS/flexbox.md

 >

 #### Main axis
-> By default it is horizontal
->
-> It goes from left to right along the row
+> By default it is horizontal - goes from left to right along the row

 #### Cross axis
-> Is vertical
->
-> It goes from top to bottom along the column
+> Is vertical - goes from top to bottom along the column

 ### Wrapping